open-make/airtrack-doc-website/electronic.md

 - In order to connect the devices you need a circuit board, e.g. this [circuit board](electronic.yml#circuit_board){Qty:1}.

-- Further you need many jumper wires to set up connections accordingly to the following circuit drawing.
+- Further you need many jumper wires [jumper wires](electronic.yml#jumper_wires){Qty:many} to set up connections accordingly to the following circuit drawing.
 You need male, female and ordinary wires.

 - To clean up the pathing of cables you can use cable ties like, e.g. these [cable ties](connectors.yml#cable_tie){Qty:many} and fixate with that the cables at the [aluminium strut profile](framework.yml#20x20Rod).